instructlab/instructlab/README.md

 Initialization completed successfully, you're ready to start using `lab`.
 Enjoy!
 ```

-`lab` will use the default configuration file unless otherwise specified`.
+`lab` will use the default configuration file unless otherwise specified.
 You can override this behavior with the `--config` parameter for any `lab` command.

 ### 📥 Download the model